WHAT IS REFUGE RECOVERY ?

 Author and Buddhist teacher Noah Levine, the founder of ATS and Refuge Recovery, has taught Buddhist principles and practices to alcoholics and addicts for over 25 years.
 A recovering alcoholic/addict himself, he’s written four books: Dharma Punx, Against the Stream, Heart of the Revolution, and Refuge Recovery.
 For his many accomplishments, he was the recipient of a Heroes in Recovery Award from Foundations Recovery Network in 2015.

 Refuge Recovery originated with meetings taking place at Against The Stream Meditation Society in Los Angeles in 2010.
 Soon Refuge Recovery meetings began in the Bay Area, Nashville, Boston, and New York.
-Noah Levine wrote the book Refuge Recovery (released June 14, 2014), about how the Buddha’s Four Noble Truths and Eightfold Path can be used to relieve the suffering of addiction.
+Noah Levine wrote the book Refuge Recovery (2014), about how the Buddha’s Four Noble Truths and Eightfold Path can be used to relieve the suffering of addiction.
 It also encouraged the formation of Refuge Recovery support groups wherever possible.
 Since then, meetings have started all around the United States and in several other countries.

 Refuge Recovery draws a mix of people.
 Some also participate in 12-step recovery programs.
 Many have years, even decades, of time clean and sober.
 They are attracted by how a Buddhist perspective can deepen their spiritual practice.
 Others may have failed to find a home in a 12-step program.
 They are attracted to Refuge Recovery’s secular, non-theistic approach.